awsdocs/amazon-pinpoint-developer-guide/doc-source/welcome.md

 To experiment with alternative campaign strategies, set up your campaign as an A/B test, and analyze the results with Amazon Pinpoint analytics\.

-### Send Direct Messages<a name="welcome-transactional"></a>
+### Send Transactional Messages<a name="welcome-transactional"></a>

-Keep your customers informed by sending direct mobile push and SMS messages—such as new account activation messages, order confirmations, and password reset notifications—to specific users\.
-You can send direct messages from the Amazon Pinpoint console, or by using the Amazon Pinpoint REST API\.
+Keep your customers informed by sending transactional mobile push and SMS messages—such as new account activation messages, order confirmations, and password reset notifications—to specific users\.
+You can send transactional messages by using the Amazon Pinpoint REST API\.

 ### Analyze User Behavior<a name="welcome-analyze"></a>

 Gain insights about your audience and the effectiveness of your campaigns by using the analytics that Amazon Pinpoint provides\.
 You can view trends about your users' level of engagement, purchase activity, and demographics\.
 You can monitor your message traffic with metrics for messages sent and opened\.
 Through the Amazon Pinpoint API, your application can report custom data, which Amazon Pinpoint makes available for analysis\.

 To analyze or store the analytics data outside of Amazon Pinpoint, you can configure Amazon Pinpoint to [stream the data](analytics-streaming.md) to Amazon Kinesis\.

+## Regional Availability<a name="welcome-regions"></a>

+Amazon Pinpoint is available in the US East \(N\.
+Virginia\) and EU \(Ireland\) AWS Regions\.
+For a list of Amazon Pinpoint endpoint URLs, see the [Amazon Pinpoint API Reference](https://docs.aws.amazon.com/pinpoint/latest/apireference/)\.